-Although it’s possible to get into medical school with C’s it does limit your options.
-US-based students might want to retake pre-med courses to raise their overall grade point average (GPA).
-But there’s also the option of going to international medical schools in Europe too, especially institutions where grade boundaries are relaxed.
+You can get into med school with C’s but it does limit your options.
+You’ll need to retake pre-med courses to raise your overall grade point average (GPA).
+But there is another option; that of going to international medical schools abroad.

 In this article, we’ll talk more about what these are.
 You’ll learn: